2017-8: CO Baker Violates State Law by

-There have been a series of similar conflicts across the U.S. caused by the refusal of store owners or employees to bake a wedding cake, take photographs, supply flowers, rent a venue, or supply other goods or services that are involved with same-sex weddings.
+There have been a series of similar conflicts across the U.S. caused by the refusal of store owners or their employees to bake a wedding cake, take photographs, supply flowers, rent a venue, or supply other goods or services that are involved with same-sex weddings.
 Generally:

-- The defendants have claimed that their state's anti-discrimination laws are unconstitutional when applied to their situation.
+The defendants in these cases have claimed that their state's anti-discrimination laws are unconstitutional when applied to their situation.
 They feel that the laws violate their religious beliefs, by forcing them to honor/celebrate/participate in a same-sex marriage.
 They believe that this infringes on their rights to discriminate on the basis of their freedom of religion, which they believe is very broadly guaranteed by the First Amendment to the U.S. Constitution.

 "This has always been about more than a cake.
 Businesses should not be allowed to violate the law and discriminate against us because of who we are and who we love."